csound/manual/docs/opcodes/tab2array.md

 category:Array Opcodes
 -->
 # tab2array
-Copy a slice from an f-table to an array
+Copy a slice from an f-table to an array.

 Plugin opcode in emugens.